dylvaz/blessed-buy/README.md

 `yarn install`\
 `yarn server`

-### Starting the Frontend
+## Starting the Frontend

-Navigate to the into frontend
+Navigate to into frontend

 run\
 `yarn install`